Key takeaways

 History and Evolution:

-FMEA originated in the 1950s, developed by reliability engineers in the aerospace industry to identify potential failures in aircraft systems.
+FMEA originated in the late 1940s, developed by the U.S. military and first documented in the 1949 procedure MIL-P-1629 to identify potential failures in aircraft systems.

 Its use quickly spread to other industries, including automotive, where it became a crucial component of quality control